Don’t Go Changin’

 Even the best of relationships sometimes have friction and, in most cases, that friction is manageable — unless it takes place inside of a heavy-duty engine.
 In that case, any particulate over the size of say, three microns – the distance between a piston and a cylinder wall — can lead to a breakup of major proportions.

 The math is pretty simple: Take a standard drayage truck requiring 44 quarts and that typically undergoes an oil change four times a year, or after 300 hours of service.
 Based on a typical per-quart price of $3 and a typical volume-priced filter at $30, the total cost comes to $678 annually, not including the significant cost of labor to do the job.
-By comparison, the price of an MOT Bypass Filtration System is approximately $1,200.
-During a three-year test period, terminal operator Trapac has run a number of its utility tractor rigs without requiring a single oil change – only the disposable MOT filter needs replacing.
+By comparison, the price of a CEI Bypass Filtration System is approximately $1,299.
+During a three-year test period, terminal operator Trapac has run a number of its utility tractor rigs without requiring a single oil change – only the disposable CEI filter needs replacing.

-Based on those numbers, especially with labor factored in, an MOT system is likely to pay for itself well within a year and will continue to provide ongoing cost savings every year after that.
+Based on those numbers, especially with labor factored in, a CEI system almost always pays for itself well within a year and will continue to provide ongoing cost savings every year after that.
 Multiply those savings by every truck in a typical fleet and the benefit to the bottom line is significant.

 For more information on Clean Engine Inc, contact us